Neyrian/build_splunk_test/README.md

 ./splunk.sh getLogFiles
 ./splunk.sh import
 ```
-And your splunk instance should be available on http://localhost:8000/
+And your splunk instance should be available on http://localhost:8000/ with creds: admin:Admin#123

 ## Using WSL2